kea1225/DEVOPS_AWSPROJECT/hands-on/Terraform/terraform-04_Modules_Import_Instructor/README.md

   4. Review the Terraform plan to ensure the configuration matches the expected state and infrastructure.
   5. Apply the configuration to update your Terraform state.

-- First, go to the AWS console and create a security group name `tf-import-sg`, two EC2 instances one's ami is `Amazon Linux 2` and the other is `Ubuntu 20.04`.
-Their tags will be `aws-linux-2`, `ubuntu-20.04` and `tf-import-sg`.
+- First, go to the AWS console and create a security group name `tf-import-sg` and add tcp 22 (ssh) and tcp 80 (http) ports.
 Write `terraform import security group` to Security Group description.

+- Create two EC2 instances one's ami is `Amazon Linux 2` and the other is `Ubuntu 20.04`.
+Their tags will be `Name=aws-linux-2`, `Name=ubuntu-20.04` and `Name=tf-import-sg`.
+Attach security group to these instances.

 - Create a folder name `learn-terraform-import` and enter the directory.